 Brick-and-Mortar Business Email Marketing: The Bottom Line

 Email marketing for brick-and-mortar businesses isn’t always a simple equation.
 Because location, mobility and convenience are all a huge part of whether or not an email recipient will visit your business, conversion isn’t a given – no matter how well-thought-out your email marketing campaigns might be.

 That said, the sky-high ROIs and personalization that email marketing offers make it all-the-more worth it to try out, even for businesses that primarily run offline.
 Try out these eight email marketing tactics so your brick-and-mortar business can reap the benefits of the most cost-effective marketing channel in the business.

-About the writer: Eric Goldschein is an editor and writer at Fundera, a marketplace for small business financial solutions such as business credit cards.
-He covers marketing, finance, entrepreneurship and small business trends.
+About the writer: Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+He graduated from the University of Pittsburgh with degrees in history and English writing.
+Eric has nearly a decade of experience in digital media and writes extensively on marketing, finance, entrepreneurship, and small business trends.

 - 10 Indispensable Tips for Writing Perfect Customer Service Emails That Keep Your Customers Happy Blog

 - 10 Amazing Statistics to Boost Your Omnichannel Marketing Strategy Blog

 - The Power of Influencer Marketing: A Q&A with Lee Greene of GRIN Blog

 - Ensuring Your Retail Analytics Platform Has the Punch to Move the Needle for Your Business Blog